-Healthcare workers who are not employees of the facility, but provide direct care to the facility's residents, such as hospice workers, Emergency Medical Services (EMS) personnel, dialysis technicians, laboratory technicians, radiology technicians, social workers, clergy, etc., must be permitted to come into the facility as long as they are not subject to a work exclusion due to showing signs or symptoms of COVID-19 after being screened.
+Healthcare workers who are not employees of the facility, but provide direct care to the facility's residents, such as hospice workers, Emergency Medical Services (EMS) personnel, dialysis technicians, laboratory technicians, radiology technicians, social workers, clergy, etc., must be permitted to come into the facility as long as they are not subject to a work exclusion due to showing signs or symptoms of an infectious illness.

 EMS are not required to be screened, so they can attend to any emergency without delay.

-All facility staff, including individuals providing services under contract or arrangement, as well as volunteers, should adhere to the core principles of COVID-19 infection prevention and must comply with COVID-19 testing requirements.
+All facility staff, including individuals providing services under contract or arrangement, as well as volunteers, should adhere to the core principles of infection prevention.